KHOULOUDouel/myFlix-client/README.md

-# myFlix React App
+# myFlix-client

 ## Objective

-The myFlix React app is the client-side for an app called myFlix, which is based on existing server-side code (REST API and database).
+The myFlix-client is the client-side for an app called myFlix, which is based on existing server-side code (REST API and database).
 The main goal is to create a single-page, responsive app with routing, rich interactions, several interface views, and a polished user experience.

 ## Context